JPMorgan Chase & Co. Trims Stock Holdings in Terex Co. (NYSE:TEX)

 JPMorgan Chase & Co. trimmed its holdings in Terex Co.
 (NYSE:TEX) by 10.8% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 831,666 shares of the industrial products company’s stock after selling 100,977 shares during the period.
 JPMorgan Chase & Co.’s holdings in Terex were worth $39,604,000 as of its most recent filing with the Securities and Exchange Commission.

-In other news, VP Amy George sold 4,892 shares of the company’s stock in a transaction dated Thursday, August 12th.
+In related news, VP Amy George sold 4,892 shares of the business’s stock in a transaction dated Thursday, August 12th.
 The shares were sold at an average price of $53.75, for a total transaction of $262,945.00.
-Following the completion of the transaction, the vice president now directly owns 98,935 shares of the company’s stock, valued at $5,317,756.25.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Following the transaction, the vice president now owns 98,935 shares in the company, valued at $5,317,756.25.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 Corporate insiders own 2.90% of the company’s stock.

 Terex (NYSE:TEX) last issued its quarterly earnings data on Wednesday, July 28th.
 The industrial products company reported $1.02 EPS for the quarter, beating the consensus estimate of $0.60 by $0.42.
 The firm had revenue of $1.04 billion during the quarter, compared to the consensus estimate of $993.12 million.
 Terex had a net margin of 3.98% and a return on equity of 15.86%.
 As a group, research analysts forecast that Terex Co. will post 3 EPS for the current fiscal year.